Karlštejn (Beroun District): History

 The predecessor of Karlštejn was Budňany, a settlement founded in 1348 by craftsmen who built the Karlštejn Castle.
 In 1952, the modern market town of Karlštejn was created by merging Budňany and Poučník municipalities and named after the castle.

+Demographics

+Transport

+Karlštejn is located on the railway line Prague–Beroun.

 Sights

-The large gothic castle Karlštejn is one of the most famous and most frequently visited castles in the Czech Republic.
+The large Gothic Karlštejn Castle is one of the most famous and most frequently visited castles in the Czech Republic.
+It is protected as a national cultural monument.